zalenix/portaldocs/portal-sdk/templates/designpatterns-resource-create.md

 * SKU/Cost/Pricing tier - enable the user to control the cost of the resource

 #### Optional tabs
 Additional tabs are used to organize optional settings specific to your resource.
 Tabs should have short names, typically a noun.
+Tab naming should follow sentence case, with only the first letter capitalized unless the words are proper nouns, acronyms or brand names.

 #### Tags
 Many enterprises are starting to create subscription and resource group polices that require tagging resources at create time.
 Not including the `Tags` tab will block those users from deploying resources using the portal.
 The `Tags` tab contains the tags control, which allows users to assign key value pairs to the selected Resource Types.